-Additionally skips must be clearly display the skip owners name and number.
+Additionally skips must clearly display the skip owner's name and number.

 Other rules on skips?

-Skips should never be overloaded but this is even more important when on the road and is a specific requirement as part of your skip permit.
+Skips should never be overloaded but this is even more important when on the road.
+This is a specific requirement as part of your skip permit.
 Do not be tempted to build up the sides or overload the skip, as this could make you liable if there are any problems and the skip may not be removed.